-As part of an annual tradition, University of Virginia School of Law faculty and administrators shared a few of the books they will be reading over winter break, as well as their favorite books they read in 2013.
+Our annual tradition is back — University of Virginia School of Law faculty and administrators shared a few of the books they will be reading over winter break, as well as their favorite books they read in 2014.

 Program Assistant/Administrator, Graduate Studies Program

 Best book I read this year: "Dear Abigail: The Intimate Lives and Revolutionary Ideas of Abigail Adams and Her Two Remarkable Sisters," by Diane Jacobs

 On my reading list: (A book splurge for myself) "Ever Yours: The Essential Letters," by Vincent Van Gogh (edited by Leo Jansen, Hans Luijten and Nienke N. Bakker) and if Santa remembers, "The Cinderella Murder," by Mary Higgins Clark

 On my reading list: Exams, but I'm also reading "Never Let Me Go" by Kazuo Ishiguro.

 O. M. Vicars Professor of Law; E. James Kelly, Jr.-Class of 1965 Research Professor of Law

 On my reading list: I'm hoping to make time for Sven Beckert's "Empire of Cotton: A Global History," and, with luck, Anthony Doerr's "All the Light We Cannot See."